 In 2003, Relevant Press published Rick’s book Wrestling With God*, his exploration of what he calls the ‘untidy spiritual journey.’
 WWG was endorsed by leaders and thinkers in many circles of the emerging-church conversation and was on borders.com‘s list of the 10 best books on spirituality and religion of 2004.

 In summer 2004, Rick began leadership of Journey Imperfect Faith Community, an experimental independent faith community in Austin which has at its heart the idea that a group of people can grow closer to God and to one another as they serve God together.
-Journeyers are wonderfully chaos-friendly and loving, and brave in service and following Jesus.
+Journeyers are chaos-friendly and loving, and brave in how they follow Jesus.

 Rick is a sought-after speaker, teacher, and inspirer, having led hundreds of church, denominational, and community groups in retreats, classes and workshops.
 He has published essays and articles on spiritual and church issues, serves as an adjunct faculty member in Drew University’s Doctor of Ministry program, and speaks at regional and national conferences about the opportunities facing the 21st century church.

-Rick has two bright, tall children: Caitlin The Poet, and Alex The Superhero (who is married to Emily The Brilliant).
+Rick has two tall children, Caitlin The Poet, and Alex The Superhero (who’s married to Emily The Brilliant).
+Rick is married to Christina Wisdom The Magnificent.
 Rick likes to fish, draw, read, write, work in the yard, participate in men’s spirituality & emotions work, and play Batman video games.
 He is untidy.

 Fourth Grade, 1970